Here’s What Remote Workers Should Know About RDP Security

 Restrict login attempts

-Brute force attacks happen when there are no secondary security measures in place.
-Restrict login attempts to three to five maximum.
+Brute-force attacks happen when there are no secondary security measures in place.
+Restrict login attempts to three to five at most.
 After that, lock access for physical and remote users.
 This helps prevent an attacker from endlessly trying to guess credentials.

 Use authentication

-In addition to restricting login attempts, make sure two-factor authentication (2FA) is enabled.
-You can even go as far as to insist on multi-factor authentication, which will include more than one additional method of authentication.
+In addition to restricting login attempts, ensure two-factor authentication (2FA) is enabled.
+You can even insist on multi-factor authentication, which includes more than one additional method of authentication.

-For extremely sensitive data, network-level authentication can assist in keeping out hackers as well as employees who don’t need certain clearances.
-This will not only secure access but also serve as an alert system to potentially unwanted activity.
+For extremely sensitive data, network-level authentication can help keep out hackers and employees who don’t need certain clearances.
+This will secure access and serve as an alert system to potentially unwanted activity.

 Use an RDP monitor